Yoga Psychology and the subtle mind-body-breath-life connection

 Michael de Manincor is the Founder and Course Director at The Yoga Institute in Sydney.
-Michael is a Counselling Psychologist, Senior Yoga Teacher Trainer, Yoga Therapist, Former President and Honorary Life Member of Yoga Australia, and is currently completing a PhD in Yoga and Mental Health.
+Michael is a Counselling Psychologist, Senior Yoga Teacher Trainer, Yoga Therapist, Former President and Honorary Life Member of Yoga Australia, founder of the charitable organisation The Yoga Foundation, and holds a PhD in Yoga and Mental Health.

 How Can We Help You On Your Yoga Journey?

 Our study options aren’t just for aspiring teachers, but for anyone who wants to deepen their personal practice or simply gain a better understanding of the breadth and depth of the life-affirming practice of yoga.